SCBB-LAB/DeepPlnc/README.md

 6. make-plot.py = Python script for box and violin plot generation for a single sequence.
 7. batch-plot.py = Python script for violin plot generation for a batch (10 sequence).
 8. predict_GPU.py = Python script for detecting lncRNAs utilizing GPU.
-9. file_format_GPU = file format of input for script predict_GPU.py. file containing seq_id, sequence (sequence length of >= 200 bases but not > 400 bases), and secondary structure generated using RNAfold software (in dot bracket representation) separated by tabs.
+9. file_format_GPU = File format of input for script predict_GPU.py. file containing seq_id, sequence (sequence length of >= 200 bases but not > 400 bases), and secondary structure generated using RNAfold software (in dot bracket representation) separated by tabs.
 10. model_hyper.py = Python script used to build model implementing hyperparameter tuning.
 ```